 Test your back by standing up from the lying position

-This is the most challenging of the 5 tests but also the most revealing.
+This is the most challenging of the 5 tests (and also the most revealing)

 Don’t be discouraged as it is not expected to be easy to do.

-This is an excellent test to make you more aware of your risk for back issues because it requires all of the muscle groups which you have been using in tests 1 through 4.
+This is an critical test to demonstrate your risk for back issues because it requires ALL of the muscle groups which you have been using in tests 1 through 4.